wc349/WC349.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Integrating Project Information Systems with Building Information Modelling (BIM), 2023 Spring"
 collection: teaching
 type: "Workshop"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2023-spring-teaching-2
-venue: "University 1, Department"
+venue: "Bartlett School of Sustainable Construction, University College London"
-date: 2015-01-01
+date: 2023-01-15
-location: "City, Country"
+location: "London, UK"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.